-The Fresno Rescue Mission opens our doors to any man, woman, or child in our community who turns to us for help.
+The Fresno Mission opens our doors to any man, woman, or child in our community who turns to us for help.

 We offer a variety of services we call our “First Touch Ministries”, to meet the most basic and immediate of needs; 24-hour emergency services, food services, chapel services, substance abuse programs for men and women.

 Food is the most basic human need, and our desire is to build relationships with people through a simple meal.

-The Fresno Rescue Mission receives food donations from local businesses and individuals, who generously give because they feel compassion for the least, the last, and the lost.
+The Fresno Mission receives food donations from local businesses and individuals, who generously give because they feel compassion for the least, the last, and the lost.
 These donations allow us to feed our guests in Community Care, The Academy, and Rescue the Children.
 Because of the generosity of the community, we are able to share food with other agencies, churches, and ministries.
 It also allows us to provide for needy families as part of our outreach ministries.